avalyn-protocol/avalyn/README.md

 If you already have a repo cloned, initialize and update:

-`$ cd masari && git submodule init && git submodule update`
+`$ cd avalyn && git submodule init && git submodule update`

 ### Build instructions